MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 Apple introduced supervised mode in iOS/iPadOS 5.
 An iOS/iPadOS device in supervised mode provides more management control, like blocking of screen captures and blocking of the installation of apps from App Store.
 So it's especially useful for corporate-owned devices.
 Intune supports configuring devices for supervised mode as part of ADE.

 Support for unsupervised ADE devices was deprecated in iOS/iPadOS 11.
 In iOS/iPadOS 11 and later, ADE-configured devices should always be supervised.
-The ADE *is_supervised* flag will be ignored on iOS/iPadOS 13.0 and later.
+The ADE *is_supervised* flag will be ignored in iOS/iPadOS 13.0 and later.
 All iOS/iPadOS devices with version 13.0 and later are automatically supervised when enrolled with Automated Device Enrollment.

 <!--
 **Steps to enable enrollment programs from Apple**